Alien: HR Giger's Alien Life Cycle Hieroglyphs according to SciFi Explained

 The Scifi Explainer would see how the hieroglyphs tableau originally designed for the silo would then be moved into the ship.

-He saw how painting by Giger of the egg silo showed where it would be placed on the wall, and pointed out that Giger had mentioned mentioned it possibly showing up in the hallway of the derelict ship and so show up before the chestburster scene
+He saw how the painting by Giger of the egg silo showed where it would be placed on the wall, and pointed out that Giger had mentioned mentioned it possibly showing up in the hallway of the derelict ship and so show up before the chestburster scene

 i.ii) The tableau is soon removed

-As much as the Scifi Explainer loved the piece, he felt that Ridley Scott's decision remove it entirely was the right decision as it would have spoiled the chest bursting scene. but for him it was still it was was something still important to examine as a part of the alien mythos
+As much as the Scifi Explainer loved the piece, he felt that Ridley Scott's decision to remove it entirely was the right decision as it would have spoiled the chest bursting scene. but for him it was still it was was something still important to examine as a part of the alien mythos

 1. SciFi Explained: For budget and time constraints, the ovomorphs and egg silo would be moved into the derelict vessel and the silo would be taken out of the film.
 Since the mural was said to be in the silo, it would now get moved into the ship.
 You can see the image here on the walls as in the chamber of the storage area of the derelict, and Giger mentions it possibly showing up in the hallway of the ship.
 (SciFi Explained: HR Giger Unused Alien Life Cycle Mural Explained, 7 Mar 2020)